klausbrunner/solarpositioning/README.md

 UTC approximates UT1; ΔT is held constant during each query.

-The search combines interval subdivision, standard [interpolation error bounds](https://dlmf.nist.gov/3.3.E5) and bisection.
+The search combines interval subdivision, standard [interpolation error bounds](https://dlmf.nist.gov/3.3.E5) and [ITP refinement](https://doi.org/10.1145/3423597).
 A conservative estimate of the curve's bending comes from daily rotation, with extra room for slower solar motion.
 It is an engineering choice checked against reference data and edge cases, not a formal guarantee for every input.
 [Astronomy Engine](https://github.com/cosinekitty/astronomy/blob/master/source/js/astronomy.ts)
 uses related adaptive-search ideas, with a speed limit rather than curvature.